chicagology

 The immense clock, with four great dials, which has been erected at the corner of Marshall Field & Co.’s building at Washington and State streets is attracting much attention.
 It is almost cubical and is hung from the cornice at the second story by ornamental iron work.
 Projecting as it does, several feet clear of the building, it will be very conspicuous, especially at night when it is lighted from within.
 There is no scarcity of timekeepers along the busy thoroughfare.

 In 1902, Daniel Burnham’s 13-story Beaux-Arts building went up next door at State and Randolph; its near-identical mate to the south (replacing the second Singer Building) followed in 1907.
-The original Marshall Field Clock can be seen installed on this building in both photographs.
+The original Marshall Field Clock can be seen installed on this building in all three photographs.

 THE EVOLUTION OF STATE & WASHINGTON